CambourneCrescent/CambourneCrescent.github.io/content/docs/policies/venue.md

 ---

-## 🚻 Toilets & Water Facilities

-- 🚫 **Avoid Water Spillage:**
-  Students must be careful not to spill water, especially near toilet areas, as this may cause slips and safety hazards.

-- 🚽 **Use Toilets Before School:**
-  Students are expected to use the toilet before arriving at school to minimise lesson disruptions caused by frequent toilet breaks.

-- 💧 **Bring Water Bottles:**
-  Students should bring their own filled water bottles.
-This helps reduce congestion and waiting time at the water coolers.

----

 ## 🤝 Community Responsibility

 Maintaining cleanliness is a shared responsibility between staff, students, and parents.
 We believe it is an essential part of character development and mutual respect: